 Caledonia to Van Buren: Highway 21

-In the tiny village of Caledonia, visit the old fashioned mercantile store and antique shops before heading south on Highway 21.
-You'll find some of the state's most popular outdoor attractions, including Elephant Rocks State Park, Taum Sauk Mountain State Park and Johnson's Shut-Ins State Park, decked out in fall's finest colors.
+In the tiny village of Caledonia, visit the old fashioned mercantile store and antique shops before driving south on Highway 21.
+You'll find some of the state's most popular outdoor spots, including Elephant Rocks State Park, Taum Sauk Mountain State Park and Johnson's Shut-Ins State Park, decked out in fall's finest colors.
 Further south, a few miles off Highway 21, explore the Ozark National Scenic Riverways.
 Near Van Buren, stop at Big Spring, one of the country's largest natural springs.